clickingmouse/M7GH/README.md

 0.3 setup configure nginx and/or apache and/or node

 1 create release branch and clone into server
+1.1 create-react-app locally
+1.2 push to github
+1.3 clone app from github to server

 2 test react hello world